CarlSargunar/Aspire-Demo/2b. Aspire Dashboard After/Readme.md

 ### Add the references to the WeatherApi project

+Add a reference from the AppHost project to all the application projects, so the App Host can start them

     dotnet add .\AppHost\AppHost.csproj reference .\WeatherApi\WeatherApi.csproj
     dotnet add .\AppHost\AppHost.csproj reference .\AspireApp\AspireApp.csproj

+Add a reference from the application projects to the service defaults project

     dotnet add .\WeatherApi\WeatherApi.csproj reference .\ServiceDefaults\ServiceDefaults.csproj
     dotnet add .\AspireApp\AspireApp.csproj reference .\ServiceDefaults\ServiceDefaults.csproj